lugq1990/GCP_tutorial/README.md

 Learning is not one day work, but a continious process, I would try to add as more as possible tutorials about **GCP** during my learning path.

-LOVE to hear suggestions.
-Hope you will learn some from this series of tutorial.
+Love to hear suggestions, hope you will learn something from here.